 A Legion of Mary group leads campus processions and evangelizes door-to-door in town encouraging people to attend Mass.

-About 11 percent of TAC alumni have entered religious life, including 59 graduates ordained to the priesthood and 35 women in some form of religious life.
+About 11 percent of TAC alumni have entered religious life, including 59 graduates ordained to the priesthood and 40 professed religious.
 At least 10 TAC graduates are monks at Clear Creek Monastery in Oklahoma.
 Others have entered the Norbertines, the Legionaries of Christ, the Archdiocese of Denver, and the Diocese of Lincoln, Nebraska.
 One is the Superior General of the Priestly Fraternity of St. Peter.

 TAC students are housed in six residence halls, three for men and three for women.
 Each room accommodates two students.
 There is no visitation at any time in opposite-sex residences.
 Men and women can gather anywhere else on campus, including St. Joseph Commons, the oldest building and the hub for student activity that houses the cafeteria, a coffee shop, and a game room.

-There is an occasional movie night, but there are no television sets on campus.
+There is an occasional movie night, but there is only one television set on campus, in the chaplain's residence.
 Chastity is encouraged.
 Drinking and drugs are no problem at TAC, although there appear to be a number of students who smoke cigarettes.

 There is a curfew on weeknights and a later one on weekends.
 Students who violate curfew either receive an hour of service or they are confined to campus.